 DBM's budget instructions are e-mailed annually in April/May to all institutions by OCP when they are received from DBM.
-Last year, DBM instructions were e-mailed on May 1, 2017:
+Last year, DBM instructions were e-mailed on April 30, 2019 and stated-

-(Please note:
+Please note:

-The Governor "is committed to reducing the level of state borrowing, reducing future debt service requirements, and resolving Maryland's ongoing structural fiscal shortfalls.
-Accordingly, the capital budget and five-year Capital Improvement Program is planned to be \$995 million.
-Agencies should not request any projects or programs that were not included in the CIP for (the asking year) FY 2019.
-It is extremely unlikely new requests will receive funding in FY 2019.
-Agencies should re-evaluate projects that are in the current CIP to determine if they can be eliminated, reduced in scope or deferred without impairing the agency's mission and core operating function.
-Agencies should also thoroughly examine cash flow projections for current projects to determine the precise amount of funding required for FY2019."
+The Governor is committed to reducing the level of state borrowing and reducing future debt service requirements.
+Accordingly, you should not request any projects or programs that exceed the Governor's CIP except for situations that address a compelling State interest.
+Agencies should not request any projects or programs that were not included in the CIP.
+Re-evaluate projects that are in the current CIP to determine if they can be eliminated, reduced in scope or deferred without impairing the agency's mission and core operating function.
+Agencies should also thoroughly examine cash flow projections for current projects to determine the precise amount of funding required for the asking year.